Then you know the look your golden has when she’s been out in the rain too long. The pitiful, soggy “why did you do this to me” look.

 What you need to recreate this:

-Add two small white-framed windows on the front face for airflow.
-Your dog gets ventilation without losing that cozy, enclosed feeling she loves.
+2. Add two small white-framed windows on the front face for airflow.
+Your dog will get the breeze without losing that cozy, enclosed feeling she loves.

-The decorative white diamond shapes are cut from trim board and nailed flush to the siding.
-DIY-able in an afternoon.
+I used white diamond shapes cut from the trim board and then nailed into place.

 📸 Photo credit: Instagram @htxdoghouses